josefs/meta-paper/paper.md

 parallel runtime it shows really poor performance.
 For this reason we included the sequential benchmark which shows more reasonable running times.
-However, meta-repa still outperforms repa by almost a factor of four due to the use of push arrays, as explained in section
+However, meta-repa still outperforms repa by almost a factor of four due to the use of Push arrays, as explained in section
 \ref{sec:fft}.

 The conclusion we draw from these measurements is that the methodology